Oxford Pallet bantams lose, tie in OMHA finals

-Oxford Pallet bantams lose one, tie one in OMHA finals with two more games this weekend
+Oxford Pallet bantams lose, tie in OMHA finals with Game 3 and 4 this weekend

 The puck dropped in Flesherton on Saturday, March 11 for the OMHA D/DD final between the Oxford Pallet Norwich Knighthawks and the Flesherton Goldenhawks.